gravitational/teleport/rfd/0033-b-sni-alpn-proxy-configuration.md

 const (
     // ProxyListenerModeSeparate is proxy listener mode indicating the proxy per service listeners.
     ProxyListenerModeSeparate  ProxyListenerMode = "separate"
-    //ProxyListenerModeMultiplex is proxy listener mode indicating the proxy should use multiplex mode and all proxy service are multiplexed on single proxy port.
+    // ProxyListenerModeMultiplex is proxy listener mode indicating the proxy should use multiplex mode
+	// and all proxy service are multiplexed on single proxy port.
     ProxyListenerModeMultiplex ProxyListenerMode = "multiplex" )